trailofbits/fickling/README.md

 ```

 ### PyTorch Polyglots
-We currently support the following PyTorch file formats:
+We currently support inspecting, identifying, and creating polyglots between the following PyTorch file formats:
 - **PyTorch v0.1.1**: Tar file with sys_info, pickle, storages, and tensors
 - **PyTorch v0.1.10**: Stacked pickle files
 - **TorchScript v1.0**: ZIP file with model.json and constants.pkl (a JSON file and a pickle file)